-I know I’ve rambled on before about how awesome scallops are in my other scallop recipes.
+I know I’ve rambled on before about how awesome scallops are in other scallop recipes.
 But, here I go again because those fancy little mollusks are just that kick-ass.

 Easy to cook, low in calories, packed with protein, and a light and sweet flavor that is versatile throughout different seasonal recipes, I frequently find myself ordering scallops at the fresh fish counter.